Learning Center

 Next, you’ll need to finish your storefront.
 Here you’ll upload your shop logo and banner, shop policies, and shipping profiles.
 Don’t forget to include any additional photos of your shop, your creative process, or your team in the “About” section.

 You’ll also want to add the rest of your listing photos at this point.
-Try to include as many high-quality photos of your art and the frames you’re offering as you can!
-Additionally, use the product descriptions to answer any potential questions that might arise as well as what makes your product unique compared to competitor products.
+Include as many high-quality photos of your art and the frames you’re offering as you can!
+Additionally, use the product descriptions to answer any questions that might arise as well as what makes your product unique compared to competitors.

 Enter Your Banking Information